Lesson types

 1. The system automatically selects an appropriate word and highlights it in pink, as well as three incorrect alternatives.

-3. Edit the incorrect options if needed.
+3. Edit, remove or move the incorrect options if needed.

 Fill the gap